 Note: Once a prospect is becomes a client, you cannot change them back to a prospect.

-Going a step further, managing your onboarding process with your prospects can be done in your Food Corridor account with Onboarding Flows.
+You can even manage the onboarding process with your prospects from your Food Corridor account with Onboarding Flows.
 This feature allows you to guide your prospects through the onboarding process with action items such as: